crgarcia12/azure-function-msi-python/README.md

 # Testing Azure Managed Identities for Azure SQL from Python Azure Functions
+This repo is an example on how you can connect your Python 3.9 Azure Function to Azure Sql using System Managed Identities instead of Username&Password.

+For that you need to create an Azure Function with runtime Python 3.9, a SQL DB with the demo DB, and then execute the following steps

 ## 1. Enable MSI in your AzFunction:
 This is really simple to do.
 Rememeber the Object ID (number 4) as we will need it later